The wrong way to use social media for clinical trial recruitment

-We've also heard that their social media referrals weren't ultimately eligible for the trial, or that they lived too far from research sites.
-Then there's the concern around two-way communication on social media ads: How can adverse events be reported properly?
+Sometimes pharma professionals and researchers tell us that they didn't get the results they wanted from using social media for clinical trial recruitment.
+Patients responded to ads, they say, but didn't end up taking the next step.
+We've also heard that their social media referrals weren't ultimately eligible for the trial or that they lived too far from research sites.
+Then there's the concern around two-way communication on social media ads: How can adverse events be responded to properly?

-While these are all valid questions and concerns, here at Antidote, we've found that social media is one of the most powerful tools for patient recruitment – but simply creating a few ads doesn't get the job done.
-Social media is just one piece of an overall digital patient recruitment plan that includes careful testing and engagement offline, too.
+While these are all valid questions and concerns, social media is one of the most powerful tools for patient recruitment.
+Yet, simply creating a few ads doesn't get the job done.
+Social media is just one piece of an overall digital patient recruitment strategy that includes careful testing and engagement offline, too.